aghstrategies/com.aghstrategies.slicknav/README.md

 + use font awesome chevron arrows for open and close
 + style slightly
 + full width or 97%?
-+ search dropdown when small
++ search dropdown when small position
++ get width of menu div on resize and compare to window.